Planning a Home Extension in the UK: A Contractor's Step-by-Step Guide

 Typical Programme for a Single-Storey Extension

-A well-run single-storey rear extension of 20–30m² typically takes 10–16 weeks on site from groundbreaking to practical completion, assuming no significant unforeseen conditions and timely decision-making by the client.
+A well-run single-storey rear extension of 20–30m² typically takes 10–16 weeks on site from groundbreaking to practical completion.
+That assumes no significant unforeseen conditions and timely decision-making by the client.
 The stages and approximate durations:

 Groundworks and foundations: 2–3 weeks.
 Excavation, concrete strip or raft foundation, DPC level, slab preparation.
-This is where hidden drainage, made-up ground, or tree roots are most likely to be discovered — the most common source of unforeseen cost.
+This is where hidden drainage, made-up ground, and tree roots get discovered.
+It is the most common source of unforeseen cost on residential extensions.

 Roof: 1–2 weeks.
 Rafters or trusses, sarking, battens, tiles, leadwork to junctions.
-A flat roof (EPDM or GRP) typically takes 2–3 days once the structure is in place.
+A flat roof in EPDM or GRP typically takes 2–3 days once the structure is in place.

 First fix: 2–3 weeks.
 Structural opening in the existing wall (beam installation), first-fix plumbing and electrics, floor insulation and screed, window and door installation.
-The beam installation is the most disruptive phase for the occupants — it typically requires the property to be vacated for 1–3 days.
+The beam installation is the most disruptive phase.
+It typically requires the property to be vacated for 1–3 days.

 Plastering and second fix: 2–3 weeks.
-Plasterboard, skim or wet plaster, second-fix plumbing and electrics, kitchen or bathroom fit-out, decorating.
-The drying time for plaster (typically 4–6 weeks to fully dry) is often the bottleneck before floor finishes can be installed.
+Plasterboard, skim or wet plaster, second-fix plumbing and electrics, kitchen or bathroom fit-out, decoration.
+Plaster takes 4–6 weeks to fully dry.
+That drying time is often the bottleneck before floor finishes can be installed, regardless of how fast everything else runs.

 Living Through a Build

-If you're living in the property during construction, prepare for significant disruption — particularly during the structural opening phase.
+If you're living in the property during construction, prepare for real disruption.
+Particularly during the structural opening phase.
 Dust and vibration travel through the entire building.
 The kitchen is typically out of use for at least a few weeks.
-Access to the garden may be restricted throughout.
-Discuss the sequence and disruption points with the contractor at the pre-start meeting so you can plan around them.
+Garden access may be restricted throughout.
+Discuss the sequence and the worst disruption points with the contractor at the pre-start meeting.
+Better to plan around them than be caught out mid-build.

 Step 5: Snagging and Handover